 If you’d like to make a refreshing glass of lemon water part of your daily routine, give it a try!
 You may notice some of the many health benefits and alkalizing effects on your overall health.
 We do suggest you wait at least 30 minutes before brushing your teeth so as not to agitate your enamel even more with both the brushing motion and acid present in your mouth.
 Ingesting lemon juice is not recommended if you have acid indigestion or mouth ulcers.

-Always consult with your Highlands Ranch dental team at Twiss Dental for more personalized support for all things health and wellness.
-For more information, or to get a checkup on the current state of your enamel, contact Dr. Tyler Twiss at Twiss Dental to make an appointment.
+Always consult with your Highlands Ranch dentist, Dr. Taylor Twiss for more personalized support for all things health and wellness.
+For more information, or to get a checkup on the current state of your enamel, contact Twiss Dental at Twiss Dental to make an appointment.